SAP/ai-sdk-js/packages/foundation-models/README.md

   - Create a `.env` file in the sample-code directory.
   - Add an entry `AICORE_SERVICE_KEY='<content-of-service-key>'`.

-## Azure OpenAI client
+## Azure OpenAI Client

 The Azure OpenAI client allows you to send chat completion or embedding requests to OpenAI models deployed in SAP generative AI hub.

 To make a generative AI model available for use, you need to create a deployment.
 You can create a deployment for each model and model version, as well as for each resource group that you want to use with generative AI hub.

 After the deployment is complete, you have a `deploymentUrl`, which can be used to access the model.